 The NH Hotel in Berlin, Milan and Barcelona support holographic technology so you can project a 3D image of yourself, or your presentation, into the conference room.

 If you love… luxury

 Hotel Bel-Air in Los Angeles has recently been restored and they have integrated high spec tech with luxury decor.
-You can control the lights, temperature, wake up calls and don not disturb notices from one of the 3 touchscreen phones, the master switches or the Bang and Olufsen TV.
+You can control the lights, temperature, wake up calls and do not disturb notices from one of the three touchscreen phones, the master switches or the Bang and Olufsen TV.
 You can use the in-room iPad to read any of the worlds major newspapers, order room service or even call housekeeping.

 If you love… personalisation